f-schroeder/website/content/home/resume.md

 This also includes research in BVHs, two-level data structures, recursive grids and octrees.

 Please also refer to my personal projects above and on [GitHub](https://github.com/f-schroeder).

+If you prefer to get my full CV as PDF-document, just send me an e-mail.

 ___